Q: When are music major/minor acceptance auditions?

 - hand drums/world percussion

-It is to your advantage to audition on instruments of three or more categories.
+It is to your advantage to audition on instruments of more than three categories.
 You will perform a prepared solo or etude and sight reading on each instrument.
 (Styles demonstrations are also useful on drum set.)